This article has links to products and services we love, which we may make commission from.

 Heavenly Village (1001 Heavenly Village Way) is a family-friendly attraction that has something for everyone.

-People come in the winter to ski, but in the fall and the rest of the year, you can take a gondola ride to the top to see epic views of the Lake Tahoe basins and surrounding valleys and mountains.
+People come to ski in the winter, but in the fall and the rest of the year, you can take a gondola ride to the top to see epic views of the Lake Tahoe basins and surrounding valleys and mountains.

-The observation point is the only stop before the top, so take advantage of spectacular views.
+The observation point is the only stop before the top, so take advantage of the spectacular views.

 At the top, Loop trails, zip lining, and good food await.